Herald: Vance to attend private event in Miami Beach; Closures expected along Venetian Causeway - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-Secret Service and Miami Beach Police officials said there will be intermittent closures throughout the morning as agents and officers from the Cities of Miami and Miami Beach conduct its operation along the Venetian Causeway.
+Secret Service and Miami Beach Police officials said there will be intermittent closures throughout the morning as agents and officers from Miami and Miami Beach conduct their operation along the Venetian Causeway.

-The causeway will then be shut down at Venetian Way and West San Marino Drive between 2 p.m. and 8 p.m., Wednesday afternoon.
+The causeway will then be shut down at Venetian Way and West San Marino Drive between 2 p.m. and 8 p.m. on Wednesday.

 While White House officials have not confirmed Vance’s trip, the vice president is also reportedly attending a private fundraising event in Naples earlier in the day.